baronrustamov/Levan_Telegram_Bot/README.md

 This is a Telegram Bot , written with C# and ASP.NET , has Google arificial intelligence and educational function!

+Libraries:
+ApiAiSDK
+Newtonsoft.Json
+System.Net.Requests
+Telegram.Bot
+Costura.Fody
+Fody
-Libraries: ApiAiSDK , Newtonsoft.Json , System.Net.Requests , Telegram.Bot. were added via NuGet
+. were added via NuGet
 if you want the downloaded project work correctly, take these libraries into concideration.